MKwang24/Vector-Matrix/README.md

-This project is under supervised by Professor Scott Sanner from the University of Toronto.
+This project is under the supervision of Professor Scott Sanner from the University of Toronto.